Skip to content

 Five Key Problems

-The thesis frames Lahaina’s rebuilding challenge as five linked problems that reinforce one another across scale.
+Lahaina’s rebuilding challenge breaks down into five linked problems that reinforce one another across scale.
 The diagram distills that chain of risk into a single framework, while the page carries the explanatory text more clearly than the slide board did.

 The five problems